SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/setup.md

 sudo apt-get install git pip python3-numpy libjpeg-dev
 ```

-Finally we can finish by using `pip` to install out python libraries:
+Finally we can finish by using `pip` to install the required python libraries:

 - `tflite-runtime`: Tensorflow lite
 - `Pillow`: For inteacting with images.